Organic Natural Farming Inputs

 Citrus Psorosis Virus (CPsV)

-Psorosis is a viral disease that affects citrus plants.
-It is most commonly found in older citrus plantings.
+Psorosis is a viral disease that affects citrus plants and falls under the category of plant viruses.
+It is most commonly found in older citrus plantings, posing a challenge for those using organic farming inputs.
 The disease is transmitted through infected budwood, contaminated grafting tools, or root grafting from an infected tree to a healthy tree.

 Symptoms of Psorosis in adult citrus trees include:

-The virus that causes Psorosis is called Citrus Psorosis Virus (CPsV).
+The virus that causes Psorosis is known as Citrus Psorosis Virus (CPsV), which can significantly impact the health of citrus crops.

 Citrus Psorosis Virus (CPsV)